joer456/GC-2-N64/README.rst

 There are two things that people may want to customize.
 Both of them require editing source code, I didn't make any easy or dynamic interface to them.

+This is done with Bitwise operations, here's an example of how I mapped GC-L to N64-L:
+Original Button Mapping:

+    GameCube (GC) controller data is stored in two bytes, data1 and data2.
+    The N64 controller expects the button states in a different format.

+Button Bits in gc_status:

+    gc_status.data1 contains: 0, 0, 0, start, y, x, b, a
+    gc_status.data2 contains: 1, L, R, Z, Dup, Ddown, Dright, Dleft

+Mapping Explanation:
+L Button:

+    The L button is bit 6 in gc_status.data2 (counting from the right, starting at 0).
+    We need to map this to the appropriate bit in the N64's button buffer.

+Bitwise Operations:

+    Bitwise >> 4 shifts the bits of gc_status.data2 to the right by 4 positions.

+Why >> 4 for L?

+    Locate L Button: gc_status.data2 & 0x40
+        0x40 in binary is 01000000, so this masks out all bits except for bit 6.
+    Shift to Correct Position: >> 4
+        Shifting the masked result (01000000) right by 4 bits results in 00000100.

+Updated Mapping in n64_buffer:

+    n64_buffer[1] should contain: 0, 0, L, R, Cup, Cdown, Cleft, Cright Mapping the L button from gc_status.data2 to n64_buffer[1] is done as:

+    c

+n64_buffer[1] |= (gc_status.data2 & 0x40) >> 4; // L -> L

 X and Y button mappings
 -----------------------
 Since the X and Y buttons don't exist on the N64, one has some freedom in